18F/tock/docs/deployment-process.md

 [cloud.gov instructions]: https://docs.cloud.gov/getting-started/setup/

-You will also need to install the [`autopilot`](https://github.com/contraband/autopilot) plugin for Cloud Foundry, which is used for zero-downtime deploys.
+You will also need to install the [`autopilot`](https://github.com/contraband/autopilot) plugin for Cloud Foundry, which is used for zero-downtime deploys:

 ```shell
 # Install the plugin
 cf install-plugin autopilot -f -r CF-Community
 ```

-Tock is deployed to the GovCloud instance of cloud.gov.
+Tock will be deployed to the GovCloud instance of cloud.gov:

 ```shell
 # Login to cloud.gov
 cf login -a api.fr.cloud.gov --sso
 ```

-Then target the org and space you want to work with.
+After this deployment, you'll need to target the org and space you want to work with.
 For example, if you wanted to work with the dev space:
 `cf target -o gsa-18f-tock -s dev`

 Manifest files, which contain import deploy configuration settings, are located